mflova/mflova-coding-guidelines/python/typing/typing.md

 Used to encapsulate any type.
 For example, for a function that receives a list of any type of object, and returns always one of its elements.
-We do not know its type, but we know they have to match
+We do not know its type, but we know they have to match.
+More info in the advanced markdown.

 ```python
 # (This code will type check, but it won't run.)